madpoet/nws_api/README.md

 ##### Note

-Version 001: this code is very basic, with limited error checking.
-Hopefully I can rectify that in the next update
+Version 001: *this code is very basic, with limited error checking.
+Hopefully I can rectify that in the next update*

+Version 002: *Added error checking to getGrid method.
+This is the foundational request that selection of additional datapoints*